shalomxavier/A-Eye/README.md

 # A-Eye – AI Assistant for the Visually Impaired

-A-Eye is an AI-powered Flask application designed to assist visually impaired individuals by converting visual information into meaningful audio descriptions.
+A-Eye is an AI-powered application designed to assist visually impaired individuals by converting visual information into meaningful audio descriptions.
 It performs real-time image captioning, object detection, face recognition, and emotion analysis using advanced deep learning models.

 - Understand who is in front of them
 - Know what objects are around